BR88C/badfirmware.com/docs/welcome.md

 > **2b2s.badfirmware.com**
 This is an acarchy survival minecraft server, 2 bored 2 school.
 Connect to it with the above ip.

-> **kutcraft.badfirmware.com**
-This is kutmandur's Towny SMP sever, KutCraft.
-Connect to it with the above ip.